by Mike Ratliff

 The men Josiah sent to inquire of God found a prophetess named Huldah.
 She told them God’s truth.

 God never changes.
 His response to Josiah was the truth.
 He said He was going to bring destruction on them, but He also showed mercy.
 Why was He going to bring destruction?
 They had broken the Mosaic Covenant.
 They had forsaken God.
 They had burned incense to other gods.
 This is false worship.
 This is idolatry.
 Do we do the same thing?
-I have taken the last few days off from writing because I was busy and did not finish in time each evening so I could write.
-However, I did have an hour or so each evening to watch TV.
-I don’t do that very often, and am very selective of what I watch.
+I tried to watch some TV last night instead of working on these posts since I am ahead of schedule.
+I don’t watch a lot of TV, but when I do I am very selective of what I watch.
 However, I was amazed how every show and commercial was set up to appeal to our bent towards self-gratification.
-It would be so easy to give in to these fleshly pursuits as I used to.
-However, I discovered my heart attempting to turn toward that nonsense.
-My conscience warned me each time.
+It would be so easy to give in to these fleshly pursuits.
+We must all admit that our flesh loves all forms of entertainment.
+Despite my frustration with the emptiness and shallowness there I discovered my heart attempting to turn toward that nonsense.
+My conscience warned me continually.
 I knew God was speaking to me as well.

 When we pursue self-gratification, we are guilty of idolatry.
 We are allowing devotion to something to come between God and us.
 We are also worshipping our idolatry of the heart.
 Yes, we are just as guilty of the mass idolatry as the ancient Judeans.
 Our idols may not be the same as theirs; however, we do worship them.
 We are guilty.
 We must repent as Josiah did.
 We must turn our hearts to our Lord and in all humility seek His forgiveness and cleansing.
 He is calling for us to surrender for He is a very gracious and loving God.